Heebron/traefikAuth/README.md

 ```

 This policy file authorizes only those presenting client certificates with an O of 'Family' and a CN that matches
-'Fred Flintstone' or 'Wilma Flintstone' and targeting a service name that has a domain portion matching
+'Fred Flintstone' or 'Wilma Flintstone'.
-'flintstones.com'.

 ## Systemd